 - As a quid pro quo—returning a favor or expecting a favor in return for something

 Making good decisions about when business gifts are appropriate is extremely complex in the United States.
-In global marketing it becomes one of the most challenging ethical issues, since the cultural norms in other countries can be at odds with standard ethical practices in the United States.
-For this reason, gifts and bribes warrant a deeper discussion, especially with regard to B2B marketing.
+In a global business environment, it becomes one of the most challenging ethical issues, since the cultural norms in other countries can be at odds with standard ethical practices in the United States.
+For this reason, gifts and bribes warrant a deeper discussion.

 This would be a review machine, so I’d love to hear your opinion on the machine and OS.
 Full disclosure, while I hope you will blog about your experience with the PC, you don’t have to.
 Also, you are welcome to send the machine back to us after you are done playing with it, or you can give it away to your community, or you can hold on to it for as long as you’d like.
 Just let me know what you plan to do with it when the time comes.
 And if you run into any problems let me know.
 A few of the drivers aren’t quite final, but are very close.